japila-books/apache-spark-internals/docs/shuffle/SortShuffleManager.md

 `registerShuffle` returns a new `ShuffleHandle` that can be one of the following:

-1. xref:shuffle:BypassMergeSortShuffleHandle.adoc[BypassMergeSortShuffleHandle] (with `ShuffleDependency[K, V, V]`) when xref:shuffle:SortShuffleWriter.adoc#shouldBypassMergeSort[shouldBypassMergeSort] condition holds.
+1. shuffle:BypassMergeSortShuffleHandle.md[BypassMergeSortShuffleHandle] (with `ShuffleDependency[K, V, V]`) when shuffle:SortShuffleWriter.md#shouldBypassMergeSort[shouldBypassMergeSort] condition holds.

-2. xref:shuffle:SerializedShuffleHandle.adoc[SerializedShuffleHandle] (with `ShuffleDependency[K, V, V]`) when <<canUseSerializedShuffle, canUseSerializedShuffle condition holds>>.
+2. shuffle:SerializedShuffleHandle.md[SerializedShuffleHandle] (with `ShuffleDependency[K, V, V]`) when <<canUseSerializedShuffle, canUseSerializedShuffle condition holds>>.

-3. xref:shuffle:spark-shuffle-BaseShuffleHandle.adoc[BaseShuffleHandle]
+3. shuffle:spark-shuffle-BaseShuffleHandle.md[BaseShuffleHandle]

-registerShuffle is part of the xref:shuffle:ShuffleManager.adoc#registerShuffle[ShuffleManager] abstraction.
+registerShuffle is part of the shuffle:ShuffleManager.md#registerShuffle[ShuffleManager] abstraction.

 == [[getReader]] Creating BlockStoreShuffleReader For ShuffleHandle And Reduce Partitions